MladenMikic-UE/AssesmentPlayground/Documentation/Requirements.docc/Endava.md

 # Endava Assesment Known Issues

 ## Bugs 12.02.2024.
+TODO: Fix: Fix loading screen bug.
+The loading screen is black when the app starts for a few seconds.
 TODO: Fix: When a detail view is pushed then SwiftUI presents a invisible navigationBar.
 [P-random]
 TODO: Fix: Fixed iOS 15 iPhone 8 small UI-UX issues.